GachiriMwangi/gachirimwangi/README.md

 #### About Me.😄
 - 🌱 I’m currently learning Nextjs, which is a react framework that extend react capabilities and is used for building React apps which are more robust, efficient and feature-rich.
 - 👯 I’m looking to collaborate on building full stack MERN application.
-- 🤔 I’m looking for help with designing UI/UX for applications.
 - 💬 Ask me about creating robust MERN applications and optimizing their performances.
 - 📫 How to reach me: Email me at gachirimwangi2021@gmail.com
 - 😄 Pronouns: He.